 “The campaigns are trying to be everywhere at once,” said Blais.

 So far it’s been seen not only with children but with spouses.
-Blais referenced Rick Perry’s wife Anita, who was in Concord on Dec.
-20. Ann Romney also stopped in Salem that day.
+Blais referenced Rick Perry’s wife Anita, .
+Ann Romney also stopped in Salem that day.

 Pam Skinner, who serves on the Windham Planning Board and was recently announced as part of a 250-person group called “New Hampshire Women for Mitt, said that crowds for the family members are very important.